Christon Gray: 2018: Clear The Heir

-By the end of 2017 and leading into 2018, Gray let fans know that he was back writing, but did not elaborate.
-There weren't anymore indications until a post on Instagram in February with Chris Shaban and Ty Montgomery, taken from a writing session in Cambridge, Ontario.
-He would later go on to tell that 4 songs were already written by this point, with two making the album, 'Seekrets' and 'Together Forever'.
+By the end of 2017 and leading into 2018, Gray let fans know that he was back writing but did not elaborate.
+There weren't indications until a post on Instagram in February with Chris Shaban and Ty Montgomery, taken from a writing session in Cambridge, Ontario.
+He would later go on to tell that four songs were already written by this point, with two making the album, 'Seekrets' and 'Together Forever.'

-In March, there came a string of posts from the studio that included MD and producer Marlo Scott, Producer GiAngelo Power, Pastor Trevor DeVage, Montgomery and Shaban.
+In March, there came a string of posts from the studio that included MD and producer Marlo Scott, Producer GiAngelo Power, Pastor Trevor DeVage, Montgomery, and Shaban.
 Gray said in a post on Twitter, "...there was a week in March 2018 when everything started to come together.
-That week we did 'Grow Up', 'You & I (Sampson's Lament)' and brushed up a few other songs that made the cut."
-Those other songs were 'Seekrets', 'Together Forever' and the instrumental to 'Clear The Heir'.
+That week we did 'Grow Up', 'You & I (Sampson's Lament),' and brushed up a few other songs that made the cut."
+Those other songs were 'Seekrets,' 'Together Forever,' and the instrumental to 'Clear The Heir'.

 In April at the Stellar Awards, rumors started swirling that Christon had re-signed with Fo Yo Soul/RCA Records, and while it had happened months before, it was a post with Kirk Franklin that said "Welcome home" that started the buzz.
 One more studio picture that month and Gray took some time off of his social media and no further updates came until late in the summer.

 On August 2, a post from famed Canadian studio Metalworks that read "October 19" and had no sound, but a studio full of his collaborators started his promotion run for the album.
 Later on, it was revealed that the album's release date would be October 19.